South Florida airports reporting major flight delays

 Three days after Thanksgiving, PBIA is experiencing delays of 63 minutes and MIA 45 minutes and decreasing, according to alerts by the Federal Aviation Administration's National Airspace System.
 FLL had listed 90 minutes and increasing at 3:30 p.m. but the airport no longer is on the list.

-The FAA says the delays are occurring because of high volume and the desire to space out the air traffic system.
+The FAA says the "delay assigned to the departures within 1,200 nautical miles" are because of high volume and the desire to space out the air traffic system.

 PBIA's ground delay is listed until 5:59 p.m., according to the FAA.

-PBIA's website listed 10 departure delays with six Jet Blue and five delays on arrivals with two each by Jet Blue and Delta.
+PBIA's website listed 12 departure delays with eight Jet Blue and 10 delays on arrivals with six with Jet Blue.

-Nationally, so far Sunday there were 3,467 delays in and out of the United States, according to FlightAware.
+Nationally, so far Sunday there were 3,998 delays in and out of the United States, according to FlightAware at 4:15 p.m.

-The three busiest Thanksgiving travel days are Tuesday and Wednesday before Thanksgiving and the Sunday afterward.
+The three busiest Thanksgiving travel days are Tuesday and Wednesday before the holiday and the Sunday afterward.

 During the 12-day period, TSA expects to screen 30 million passengers.